PDFMathTranslate/PDFMathTranslate/THIRD_PARTY_LICENSES.md

 2. If you choose the Artifex commercial route for PyMuPDF / pymupdf4llm, ensure your downstream documentation reflects the commercial license terms and retain proof of purchase.
 3. Provide source access as required by AGPLv3 when hosting network services based on this project.

 For questions about commercial licensing of PyMuPDF or pymupdf4llm, contact Artifex Software at [support@artifex.com](mailto:support@artifex.com).
+For upstream project licensing matters, consult the original PDFMathTranslate repository and include its attribution when reusing branding or assets.